 Mariana Alexander is a Research Associate, providing research and analysis on the New York City budget, with an emphasis on Social Services.
 Most recently she worked in program development and evaluation in the community and economic development fields.
 Prior to that, she worked as a Case Planner in NYC’s foster care system.
 Mariana holds a BA in Political Science and Psychology from McGill University and an MSc in Development Management from the London School of Economics.

-Charles Brecher is Director of Research.
-Prior, he served as the Executive Vice President and Director of Research since 1986 and for several years before then was a research consultant to the Commission.
+Charles Brecher is Senior Advisor for Health Policy.
+Previously, he served as the Executive Vice President and Director of Research since 1986 and for several years before then was a research consultant to the Commission.
 Brecher was previously a Professor of Health and Public Administration at New York University’s Robert F. Wagner Graduate School of Public Service.
 Brecher is the author and editor of numerous books and articles in the fields of state and local budgeting and health care financing.
 His books include Power Failure: New York City Politics and Policy Since 1960, written with Raymond D. Horton and published by Oxford University Press, and Privatization and Public Hospitals, a Twentieth Century Fund Report.
 He received a BA degree with honors from the University of Florida and a Ph.D. in political science from the Graduate Division of the City University of New York.

 Sean Campion is a Senior Research Associate.
 His research focuses on housing policy, economic development, and municipal finance.
 Prior to the Citizens Budget Commission, he worked at a public policy and urban development consulting firm and served as a Senior Budget and Policy Analyst at the NYC Independent Budget Office.
 Sean holds a BA in History from Yale University and a Master of City Planning degree from the University of California, Berkeley.